banditoth/maui-archiver-vscode/banditoth-VSCode-MAUI-Archive/README.md

 `MAUI Archive: iOS - List of Provisioning Profiles` Lists all available provisioning profiles installed on the machine for iOS projects.

-`MAUI Archive: Android - List of Keystores & Check Signature` Lists all keystores.
+`MAUI Archive: Android - Check Signature of keystore` Lists all keystores.
 Additionally, allows users to check the signature of a selected keystore.

 `MAUI Archive: Android - Generate Code Signing Key`